DannyBen/bootstrap/README.md

 ## If you are me...

-Run this on any new ubuntu machine to set it up just as you like it:
+Run this on any new ubuntu or archlinux machine to set it up:

 ```bash
 curl -Ls get.dannyb.co/bootstrap | bash